Staff of Fair Housing Center of Central Indiana

 317-644-0673, ext.
 1001 – anelson@fhcci.org

 Amy believes that all people deserve safe, affordable, accessible housing that is free from discrimination.
 She has managed nonprofit fair housing organizations and programs since 1997 working previously at the Fair Housing of the Dakotas and Housing Opportunities Made Equal of Virginia.
 She currently serves on the board of directors of the Central Indiana Realtist Association, the Indiana Coalition for Human Services, and Prosperity Indiana.
+In 2023, she was also appointed to the Consumer Advisory Board (CAB) of the Consumer Financial Protection Bureau (CFPB).

 Amy received a Bachelor of Science degree in International Business and Political Science from Minnesota State University-Moorhead of Moorhead, Minnesota and received her Master of Business Administration from Averett College of Danville, Virginia.

-Erika Fotsch, Education & Outreach Coordinator
+Erika Fotsch, Director of Education & Outreach

 317-644-0673, ext.
 1008 – efotsch@fhcci.org